grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi returned wearing a full-length rubber foul-weather slicker and carrying a coil of heavy rope over his arm.

-"We will not be able to see much up there Sylvia.
+"We will not be able to see much up there, Sylvia.
 We need to rig some floodlights."

 "I know, but we can't do that without power.
 Just do your best to feel your way out of the fucking ditch.
 As soon as the main power comes on, we'll send some clamp-lights up."